hookdeck/hookdeck-demo/README.md

 2. Creation connection demo
    1. Choose Source Type / highlight authentication
    2. Select Destination Type of mock for testing purposes
-   3. Make cURL command and see event arrive
+   3. Make cURL command and see event arrive `npm run shopify:trigger`
    4. Demo localhost development
       1. Run local server
       2. Use Hookdeck CLI to listen and forward events
       3. Show updated dashboard with CLI connection
       4. Deliver event to localhost via cURL
       5. Show/demo replay event
-   5. Change Mock Destination to live destination and deploy
+   5. Create a new Destination of type HTTP and deploy
       1. Deploy from local and get URL
-      2. Update Destination URL
+      2. Update Destination URL to https://hookdeck-demo.vercel.app/api/shopify
-      3. Deliver event via URL
+      3. Deliver event to PROD
 3. Connect service demo
    1. Create a new connection and reused the existing Source
    2. Create a new destination with URL and required auth